aaronjridley/GITM/README.md

 Mitchell's Ovation SME, others in the util/EMPIRICAL/srcIE directory).

 3. MSIS and IRI, which are in util/EMPIRICAL/srcUA.
-MSIS is used as a lower BC at Earth.
+MSIS is used as a lower BC at Earth and was developed at NRL.
 IRI is used to initialize the code.

-4. The horizonal wind model (HWM) is used as a lower BC at Earth.
+4. The horizonal wind model (HWM) is used as a lower BC at Earth and was developed at NRL.

 ## Setting the Resolution: